raccoondude/SigntoText/README.md

 Please note this repo is curretly a refernce point,

-The API itself is far from finish, currently their are only the key compontents (training, testing, ect)
+The API itself is far from finish, currently there are only the key compontents (training, testing, ect)

 I will try to update this repo with a basic start soon!